How Technology Positively Impacts the Environment

 Another major way in which technology has positively impacted the environment is through the development of renewable energy technology.
 Renewable energy, often referred to as clean energy, comes from natural sources or processes that are constantly replenished.
 With wind and solar energy leading the way for the renewable energy revolution.

 “Going solar is not only the right thing to do for anyone who wants to reduce their carbon footprint but a financially viable option.
-With an average ROI of 12 years and the lifespan of recently installed solar systems expected to be at 20 – 30 years, it should be an easy decision for business to make,” according to Theuns Steyn, a Solar Technician at New Southern Energy.
+With an average ROI of 12 years and the lifespan of recently installed solar systems expected to be at 20 – 30 years, it should be an easy decision for a business to make,” according to Theuns Steyn, a Solar Technician at New Southern Energy.

 The highly digital modern world demands a more reliable, even greener, grid, capable of providing high-quality power to facilities like hospitals or data centres, where even brief brownouts can cost money or lives.
 One such system would be a micro-grid system, which is not dependant on a utility grid.
 Instead of using batteries or a backup generator to carry the extra load of the grid when there isn’t enough solar energy available these systems make the user completely independent from an external utility.

 Companies like New Southern Energy are changing the way in which solar technology is being viewed in Southern Africa.
 New Southern Energy has recently installed a state of the art micro-grid solution at the renowned fruit farm Marlenique, owned by the Van der Merwe Family of the renowned Boplaas in Ceres.
 The farm is located just outside Franschhoek.
 The floating solar system is the first commercially operational system to be installed in Africa and, at 60 kWp, it is by far the largest.
 The system was installed to float in order to spare the use of agricultural land.
-The water on which the panels float, help to keep the panels cool, thereby increasing productivity and in turn the panels help to the decrease the loss of water via evaporation.
+The water on which the panels float helps to keep the panels cool, thereby increasing productivity and in turn, the panels help to decrease the loss of water via evaporation.
 It is clear that there are many benefits of such a system

 It is clear that if we don’t start to radically focus on environmental issues that we may soon start to feel the full effects of climate change and environmental damage.
 Perhaps the tools that we need to combat these effects may already be at our fingertips.